Q: What is Amazon SageMaker?

 Q: What algorithms does Amazon SageMaker use to generate models?

 Amazon SageMaker includes built-in algorithms for linear regression, logistic regression, k-means clustering, principal component analysis, factorization machines, neural topic modeling, latent dirichlet allocation, gradient boosted trees, sequence2sequence, time series forecasting, word2vec, and image classification.
-Amazon SageMaker also provides optimized MXNet and Tensorflow containers.
+Amazon SageMaker also provides optimized Apache MXNet, Tensorflow, Chainer, and PyTorch containers.
 In addition, Amazon SageMaker supports your custom training algorithms provided through a Docker image adhering to the documented specification.